 The time frame for results varies depending on the animal and the severity of each individual case.

-Our panning for gold nuggets of content about chronic egg laying from our content gold-mining hopper has yielded some of these answers
+Our panning for gold nuggets of content about chronic egg laying from our content gold-mining hopper has yielded some of these answers.

 I purchased dummy eggs about 3 months ago.
-Prior to getting the dummy eggs, I tried numerous things (re-arranged the cage, moved cage location, totally changed cage to different cage, gave longer night hours, limited food to just pellets, removed all toys from cage).
+Prior to getting the dummy eggs, I tried numerous things (re-arranged the cage, moved cage location, totally changed cage to different cage, gave longer night hours, limited food to just pellets, removed all toys from the cage).

 Dummy eggs did the trick!!!
 It says in the brochure that your hen might lay 2 more eggs & stop.

 My hen did just that! 🙂 I have found though if I remove the dummy eggs, she will start laying again.

 I left them in for 30 days and took them out of the cage & she started laying again.

 So now dummy eggs are a permanent fixture in my cockatiel’s cage.

 I have made an appointment with an avian vet to see her also.
 Good luck with your little hen! 🙂